mayank-324/ollama/README.md

 ### Step 1: Download the Extension
 1. **Clone this repository** or download it as a ZIP file.
 2. **Create a ZIP file** containing the extension's files (the entire repository or the files inside the extension folder) and upload it via the backend panel of your MailWizz installation.
+3. **Note**: Ensure that the zip file is named **"ollama"**, and that the extracted folder also carries the name **"ollama"**.
+For example, the main folder should be named **"ollama"** and it should contain all the necessary files and subfolders.
+Once everything is organized, zip the folder and name the resulting zip file **"ollama"**.

 ### Step 2: Install Ollama
 1. Go to the official [Ollama website](https://ollama.com/download) to download and install Ollama on your system.